 Today I have the privilege of interviewing American Bijan Bewley, who recently spent a year living, working and studying in Beijing.
 Mr. Bewley is a Principle of Global Progressive Solutions, a firm focused on global business strategy with particular concentration on entering and succeeding in the Chinese market.
 The International Entrepreneur (TIE): Having lived and […]

 This past week I developed an itinerary for a Chinese investor’s trip to the U.S. that will take place later this summer.
 “Helen” is someone I met five years ago in Beijing.
 She and her investment firm have been highly successful in China working with technology firms spinning off from Chinese state-run enterprises.
 Helen’s trip […]

 I will never forget my first trip to China five years ago.
 Everything that I thought I knew about China and its culture was completely wrong.
 I had always interpreted the Chinese expression “don’t be polite” to mean that the Chinese didn’t value politeness.
-On the contrary – the Chinese professionals and even random people […]
+On the contrary, the Chinese professionals and even random people on […]

 The International Entrepreneur: Environmental Impact of Globalization

 Is expanding into overseas markets going to hurt the environment?
 This question was raised recently to me by a CEO/founder/entrepreneur.
 The answer is: it depends how you conduct your business.